beniaminterza/SNMP-Tool-Node/README.md

 This project is a SNMP project made with Node JS and React JS.
 The goal of this project is to create a SNMP tool that is easy to use.
 I used this library here: **https://www.npmjs.com/package/net-snmp**

 # Installation
-If you are on Windows you can simply run the batch file-> SNMP.bat
+If you are on Windows you can simply run the batch files-> Server.bat and then Client.bat

 If you are not on Windows or its not working just follow the steps below:
 1. Check if you have already installed Node JS